doudol/Aetherios-Roblox-Executor-Level-7/readme.md

 Aetherios Roblox Executor is currently in development.
 It may have bugs or incomplete features.
 Use it at your own risk and contribute to its improvement by reporting issues and suggesting enhancements.

+## Troubleshoot
+if your executor doesn't work, try these things before you report an issue:

+1. Is your firewall on?
+2. Did you run as ADMIN
+3. Is your antivirus blocking
+4. Make sure the executor and DLL are in the same folder

 ## Contributing

 Contributions to Aetherios Executor are welcome.
 Please fork the repository and submit pull requests for any enhancements or bug fixes.